-These awards have zero impact on grades.
-But my decision is final and I reserve the right to change the categories as I see fit and/or terminate the awards without warning.
+They are often quite deliberately arbitrary: my decision is final and I reserve the right to change the categories as I see fit and/or terminate the awards without warning.
+Nominations (and self-nominations) are, however, welcome.
+Which blog posts make you proud?
+Whose blog posts do you think deserve a bit more recognition?

 - Award for Being First: Dave, for Introduction